 Subject to the availability of your chosen arrangements and receipt of the payments referred to in clause 2, we will confirm your booking by issuing a booking confirmation email.
 This will be sent to the party leader, (or your travel agent).
 Until you have this document your booking is not confirmed.
 Where you book through our website, any electronic acknowledgement of your booking is not a confirmation of it.
 Please check the confirmation and any other documents as soon as you receive them.
 Contact us immediately if any information which appears on the confirmation, invoice or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 Where changes can be made, you will be responsible for any charges applied by suppliers or otherwise incurred as a result.

-Please take the time to read our refunds policy and terms and conditions below.
-These booking conditions set out the terms of your contract with us including our obligations to you.
+Please take the time to read our refunds policy and our booking terms and conditions below.
+These booking terms and conditions set out the terms of your contract with us including our obligations to you.

 The balance of the booking cost must be received by us not less than 10 weeks prior to departure.
 This date will be shown on the booking payment report.
 If we do not receive all payments due in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 7 depending on the date we reasonably treat your booking as cancelled.